yelouafi/elm-arch-with-snabbdom/README.md

 - Counter: a simple increment/decrement counter
 - Login: Demonstrates Asynchronous Actions in a single component
 - Admin: Demonstrates Asynchronous Actions in nested component hierarchies
-- Experiment: well this is just a place for my diabolic experiments